-Lesson Title: Alliteration and Theme: Listening and Speaking

-Assonance

-Lesson Number: L3-L066 Class: SSS 3 Time: 40 minutes

-Learning Outcomes Preparation

-By the end of the lesson, pupils nultiple-choice activity

-will be able to: (see end of lesson).

-1. Define alliteration and assonance.
-2. Write the fill-in-t he-blank sentences on

-2. Identify alliteration and assonance in the board (see e end of lesson).

-a sentence.

-Give examples of alliteration and

-assonance.

-4. Correctly pronounce sentences with

-alliteration and assonance.
+Lesson Title: Alliteration and Theme: Listening and Speaking Assonance Lesson Number: L3-L066 Class: SSS 3 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils 9 nultiple-choice activity will be able to: see end of lesson).
+Define alliteration and assonance.
+2. Write the fill-in-tl ne-blank sentences on 2.
+Identify alliteration and assonance in a sentence. the board (see end of lesson).
+3. Give examples of alliteration and assonance.
+4. Correctly pronounce sentences with alliteration and assonance.